 Reverb is the sound of many decaying reflections bouncing off of the initial sound.
 Reverb is modified in many different ways based on room size, wetness/dryness, and other variable factors.
-When you add reverb to a sound, a level of audible fatness and other depth blends with the surrounding elements.
-This effect also helps your production sound more full.
+When you add digital reverb to a sound, a level of audible fatness and a different depth blend with the surrounding elements.
+This effect also helps your audio production sound more full.
 You can also modify or “shape” this effect to sound like many different types of reverb.
-As in a cave, tunnel, or concert hall, it allows you to create reverberations that reflect a specific space.
+A cave, tunnel, or concert hall allows you to create a reverb that reflects a specific space.

 Different Reverb Types and How to Use Them